Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * **Cost per work day:** £300
 * **Costs:** £3,000

-We will write up the ‘Trustless Migration’ process which is designed to be used when the destination universe have trutless state reading capabilities of the origin universe.
+We will write up the ‘Trustless Migration’ process which is designed to be used when the destination universe have trutsless state reading capabilities of the origin universe.
 * Snowfork is already building a substrate module allowing specifically for Ethereum Smart contract reading.
 If a Substrate-built parachain implement those reading capacities, then implementation of this process should be straightforward.
+* In the case of EVM => EVM ERC-721 migration without trustless reading, Chainbridge already exist.
+However, their contracts requires administrator input for new contract registration as well as lacking features that are NFT specifics (IOU vs Full migration).
 * NB : This only cover the migration of NFTs to a new universe, not the redemption of the the NFT back to it's origin universe.

 ### Milestone 4 — Standard and Documentation for Cross-universe Migration